top of page

 A Little Building with a Big History

-North Stonington was known far and wide for the vivid indigo blue yarns dyed here, and the beautiful plaid fabrics woven from it in homes throughout town.
+North Stonington was known far and wide for the vivid indigo blue yarns dyed here, and the beautiful plaid fabrics woven in the homes of town weavers.
 It was the beginning of the Industrial Age...

 Historic Dye House from the early 1800"s